lushbysoni/blog/_posts/2020-09-19-self-care-6-ways-to-love-yourself-a-little-more-.md

 ---
-title: SELF CARE; 6 WAYS TO LOVE YOURSLF A LITTLE MORE.
+title: SELF CARE; 6 WAYS TO LOVE YOURSELF A LITTLE MORE.
 date: 2020-09-19 00:00:00
 categories:
   - Jekyll